A Must-Do Before Training Begins: Assessing Readiness

 Years later the memory is still pretty sharp.
 The raised voice, the curse word I was not allowed to utter and the rebuke from my father were all uncharacteristic.
 Dad did not frequently yell for emphasis or discipline but when he did it was most likely to be directed toward my three older brothers.
 But then again, they knew how to drive.
 They taught themselves, or each other, backing in and out of our driveway.

-My personal tale is a favorite example when I work with managers who train new or experienced employees.
+My personal tale is a favorite example when I work with managers who perform new employee training or fine tune the skills of experienced employees.
 I have other stories of the consequences of failing to assess readiness for training, but this one always hits the mark.

 Words Around the World

 In our multi-cultural workforce errors abound when we assume the employee from Bangkok has the same working vocabulary as the one from Burbank.
 Differences exist within our borders across country and even county lines.
 Add jargon to cultural differences and you can really confuse.
 Retail supervisors have told me about horrified looks on employees’ faces when they instruct them that the first step in the job is to, “get the gun.”
 The pricing gun puts labels on products, no bullets required.
 We slip into jargon as easily as the second cup of coffee without realizing that it’s a whole new world of words for the newcomer.

 We all bring unique experiences and perspective to the workplace — most formed by how and where we grew up, were educated and have worked.
 In high school I was excited to begin employment in a restaurant where I could earn tips and more than minimum wage.
 I spent 20 minutes one day looking for the milk that the chef asked me to get.
 He told me it was in “the walk-in.”
 I didn’t think to ask where the refrigerator was; I didn’t want to look dumb.